Georgy Guryanov: Illness and death

 In his final years, Guryanov became seriously ill.
-He was diagnosed with hepatitis C, as well as complications with oncological diseases of his liver and pancreas.
+He was diagnosed with hepatitis C, as well as complications with cancer in his liver and pancreas.
 On June 21, 2013, Guryanov was discharged from Botkin Hospital.
 In his last month, he underwent chemotherapy in Germany and remained home in critical condition.
-He died at the age of 52 on July 20, 2013 in St. Petersburg.
+He died at the age of 52 on July 20, 2013, in St. Petersburg.

 The funeral service took place on July 25 at the St. Nicholas Naval Cathedral in St. Petersburg.
 Guryanov was buried at the Smolensk Cemetery.

 Memorial

 On February 27, 2014, Guryanov's birthday, the first exhibition dedicated to the artist and musician was opened in the Pushinskaya 10 Arts Center at the Museum of the New Academy of Fine Arts, with the support of the gallery D137.
-The exhibition, titled "My artwork - Me myself" («Мое произведение искусства – я сам»), featured works by friends and contemporaries such as Timur Novikov, Viktor Tsoi, Evgeny Kozlov, Vladislav Mamyshev-Monroe, Denis Egelsky, Edyge Niyazov, Metsur Wolde, and Andrey Khlobystin.
+The exhibition, titled "My artwork - Me myself" («Мое произведение искусства – я сам»), featured works by friends and contemporaries such as Timur Novikov, Viktor Tsoi, Evgeny Kozlov, Vladislav Mamyshev-Monroe, Denis Egelsky, Edyge Niyazov, Metsur Volde, and Andrey Khlobystin.
 It was curated by Andrey Khlobystin.
 A catalog dedicated to Guryanov was prepared for the opening of the exhibition.

-In August 2017, the publishing house AST (Moscow) published the book Georgy Guryanov: I Am Art, a collection of interviews with Guryanov and people who knew him, compiled by Metsur Wolde.
+In August 2017, the AST publishing house (Moscow) published the book “Georgy Guryanov: I Am Art,” written by Metsur Volde.